lech/Conq40/README.md

 - 40 bots set to brutal at start.
 - Because 40 is the theme, bots start with 40 supply points.
 - Bots do full damage, so don't stand behind paper thin walls.
-- RPG equipped bots will fire on single players at shorter ranges
+- RPG equipped bots will fire on single players at shorter ranges.
-- Destroying all caches doesn't reduce the bot population to zero, it only reduces them by 25%.
-30 versus 40 bots, only slightly easier.
+- Destroying all caches doesn't eliminate the bot population as in normal games.
+Instead, it only reduces their numbers and angers them.

 __Environment and Gameplay__

-- Explosive damage models have been modified to be more deadly, you are now truly subject to your own stupidity.
+- Explosive damage models have been modified to make explosions far more deadly, you are now truly subject to your own stupidity.
 - The RPG, grenade and cache explosion radius is larger - Dump and run or prepare to take a flying dirt nap.
 - Caches take 4x more damage to destroy - 800 points versus the default of 200.
-- The time it takes to capture an objective is double - 1.5 Minutes vs 45 seconds.
+- The time it takes to capture an objective is double - 1.5 Minutes vs 45 seconds making holdouts stressful.

 ## Requirements